 The second member is a person outside the University and is the practice mentor.
 The practice mentor must have a DNP, NP, APRN, MS, MD or PhD (if the chair has a DNP).
-If the project chair has a PhD, another member in the committee should preferably have a DNP.
 If additional expertise in a specific area to complete the team is missing, another team member may be added.
 The chair of the project team and other members of the team are chosen by the student in consultation with the student's project course professor, and the School chair/program director.
 Immediate family members shall not serve on a project team.

 Documentation of the practice mentor's credentials will be submitted to the program director/administrative assistant and placed on the G:drive in the student's scholarly project file along with the Scholarly Project Committee form.
-Depending on the nature of the project within an agency, an agency contract may also be required to conduct a study (discuss with the Chair of your scholarly project).
+Depending on the nature of the project within an agency, a Clinical Education Agreement may also be required to conduct a study (discuss with the Chair of your scholarly project).